PikaPool2402/React-18/TUTORIAL.md

 ```

 -   Await function keeps on waiting till the promise is fulfilled, if it is not fulfilled it throws an error.
+-   When a promise rejects, the control jumps to the closest rejection handler (catch block).
--   The error breaks the application, therefore we handle the error using a try-catch block.
+-   Therefore we must handle the error using a try-catch block, or the application breaks.

 ```js
 const users = [